frank26080115/alpha-fairy/README.md

 Battery life is a bit short.
 Do not use it for intervalometer purposes without an external power source.
 Also, using Wi-Fi for intervalometer is ill-advised (reliability and latency issues), use a real shutter release cable if possible.

+Putting a full frame camera in APS-C mode will disable a ton of features from working.

+Other issues will be logged in the Issues tab of GitHub.

 ## More

  * [Instructions for Setup and Usage](INSTRUCTIONS.md)